xpack/web-doxygen/website/docs/api/classes/dotnode.md

-<p>helper function that deletes all nodes in a connected graph, given one of the graph's nodes</p>
+helper function that deletes all nodes in a connected graph, given one of the graph's nodes

-<p>Declaration at line 72 of file <a href="/web-doxygen/docs/api/files/src/dotnode-h">dotnode.h</a>, definition at line 405 of file <a href="/web-doxygen/docs/api/files/src/dotnode-cpp">dotnode.cpp</a>.</p>
+Declaration at line 72 of file <a href="/web-doxygen/docs/api/files/src/dotnode-h">dotnode.h</a>, definition at line 405 of file <a href="/web-doxygen/docs/api/files/src/dotnode-cpp">dotnode.cpp</a>.

 <div class="doxyProgramListing">